TrickzTwix/Test/Commands.md

 /f sc |	factions.seechunk	| See outlines around the border of the chunk you're standing in.
 No one else can see the outlines.
-/f defaultrole <role> |	factions.defaultrank |	Set the default role that new members will get when they join your Faction /f setwarp <name> [password] |	factions.setwarp |	Set a warp with an optional password to your location /f sethome	| factions.sethome |	Set your Faction's home /f setmaxvaults <faction> <number> |	factions.setmaxvaults	| Set the max vaults a Faction can have /f show [faction] |	factions.show |	Show info about a Faction.
+/f defaultrole <role> |	factions.defaultrank |	Set the default role that new members will get when they join your Faction /f setwarp <name> [password] |	factions.setwarp |	Set a warp with an optional password to your location /f sethome	| factions.sethome |	Set your faction's home /f setmaxvaults <faction> <number> |	factions.setmaxvaults	| Set the max vaults a Faction can have /f show [faction] |	factions.show |	Show info about a Faction.
 Defaults to yours.
-/f showinvites |	factions.showinvites |	Show pending invites for your Faction /f status |	factions.status	| Show status of all players in your Faction /f stuck	| factions.stuck	| Attempts to teleport you to the nearest wilderness chunk /f tag <tag>	| factions.tag	| Change your Faction's tag /f title <player> [title] |	factions.title	| Set a player's custom title.
+/f showinvites |	factions.showinvites |	Show pending invites for your Faction /f status |	factions.status	| Show status of all players in your Faction /f stuck	| factions.stuck	| Attempts to teleport you to the nearest wilderness chunk /f tag <tag>	| factions.tag	| Change your faction's tag /f title <player> [title] |	factions.title	| Set a player's custom title.
 Will charge them if enabled.
 /f togglealliancechat |	factions.togglealliancechat	| Toggle ignoring alliance chat
 /f top <criteria> [page] |	factions.top	| List top factions by criteria (members, start, power, land, online, money)